hamjamjam/FaceRecognition/README.md

 # Face Recognition as a Service

 This is an implementation of a service that takes in an image URL, hashes the image, and returns a list of hashes (or an empty list) of images in which there is a face match.
+It then adds the image to the database.

 It uses the following open source face recognition software: